 1. Graduate and Professional Student Engagement

 The office of Graduate and Professional Student Engagement provides you with services, programs, and networking opportunities designed to enrich your academic experiences.
 A representative from the office visits APU’s regional campuses bi-weekly to make sure you can get connected to the resources you need.
-The office can also help you if you want to join or create an official student organization, connect with the Graduate and Professional Student Government Association, or understand your rights as a student.

 2. The Writing Center